Rites of Passage Guide Training Program

 1. Personal vision quests.
-Two vision quests as a participant, the first at the beginning of the training, the second at the end to confirm one's readiness to become a guide.
-The second quest may be undertaken with another qualified organization or guide.
+Two vision quests as a participant, the first at the beginning of the training, the second sometime during the training period.

 2. Apprentice quests.
 Two quests as a guide-apprentice, under the supervision and support of Rites of Passage staff.